 Mixed candied fruit

-Method: First of all equip yourself with a cassata mold, round with flared edges.
-Then divide the sponge cake base into three equal discs and place one on the bottom of the mold.
-Dissolve the sugar in water and moisten the sponge cake.
-From another disc of sponge cake, then obtain rectangles of the same size as those prepared with royal pasta, then place them on the edge of the mold alternating them.
-Pour the ricotta cream into the mold and cover with the remaining sponge cake, leaving it to rest for an hour.
-At this point it will be possible to turn the cassata upside down on a round tray and cover with the freshly prepared sugar glaze.
-Be careful to spread the icing well even on the edges in order to cover it entirely, and let it cool again.
-Then decorate to taste with candied fruit and serve.
+Procedure: First of all, equip yourself with a round cassata mold with flared edges.
+Then divide the sponge cake base into three equal disks and place one on the bottom of the mould.
+Dissolve the sugar in the water and moisten the sponge cake.
+From another disc of sponge cake, cut rectangles of the same size as those prepared with marzipan, then place them on the edge of the mold, alternating them.
+Pour the ricotta cream into the mold and cover everything with the remaining sponge cake, leaving it to rest for an hour.
+At this point it will be possible to turn the cassata upside down on a round tray and cover with the freshly prepared icing sugar.
+Be careful to spread the icing well even on the edges so as to cover it entirely, and let it cool again.
+After decorate as desired with candied fruit and serve.

 Ingredients for 4 people

-1 disk of about 500 gr. of sponge cake
+1 disc of about 500 gr. of sponge cake

 1/2 teaspoon of vanilla essence